 17.20 – 17.30: Short round-up and close.
 Ending with movements.

-The Alexander in Education Conference 2020 is being organised by The Developing Self Collective.
+The Alexander in Education Conference 2020 is being organised by The Developing Self Collective in collaboration with STAT.
 We are a group of Alexander Teachers who are passionate about bringing the work into the world of education.

 Find out more about us below

 To discover more about the wonderful people who have agreed to give presentations and workshops please click below